kapel999/Computer-Vision/README.md

 # Computer-Vision
-Program which locates facial landmarks in images
+Program which locates facial landmarks in images.